Pay for only what you use. There is no minimum fee.

 With Amazon Keyspaces, you do not need to provision storage in advance.
 Amazon Keyspaces monitors the billable size of your tables continuously to determine your storage charges.

 Data transfer in and out refers to transfer into and out of Amazon Keyspaces.
-Amazon Keyspaces does not charge for inbound data transfer, and the service does not charge for data transferred between Amazon Keyspaces and other AWS services within the same AWS Region ($0.00 per GB).
-Data transferred across AWS Regions, such as between Amazon Keyspaces in the US East (N. Virginia) Region and Amazon EC2 in the EU (Ireland) Region, is charged on both sides of the transfer.
-As part of the AWS Free Tier, you receive 1 GB of free data transfer out each month, aggregated across all AWS services except in the AWS GovCloud (US) Regions.
+Keyspaces does not charge for inbound data transfer, and the service does not charge for data transferred between Keyspaces and other AWS services within the same AWS Region ($0.00 per GB).
+Amazon Keyspaces also does not charge for data transfer across AWS Regions when using Multi-Region Replication.
+Data transferred across AWS Regions, such as between Keyspaces in the US East (N. Virginia) Region and Amazon EC2 in the EU (Ireland) Region, is charged on both sides of the transfer.
+As part of the AWS Free Tier, you rreceive 1 GB of free data transfer out each month, aggregated across all AWS services except in the AWS GovCloud (US) Regions.
 To transfer data exceeding 500 TB per month, contact us.

 For more information, see AWS PrivateLink pricing.